CompilerDestroyer/Unity-Editor-Tools/README.md

 <h2 align="center">Tools</h2>
 <h3 align="left">1- Package Initializer</h3>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;Package Initializer will automatically install/remove built-in, git and asset store packages based on the toggles in the settings when editor tools first installed.
+<p>Package Initializer will automatically install/remove built-in, git and asset store packages based on the toggles in the settings when editor tools first installed.
 For safety reasons, Asset Store packages will not be removed.</p>

 <h3 align="left">2- Roughness Converter</h3>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;The Roughness Converter allows you to generate a Metallic Smoothness Map by combining a Metallic Map with a Roughness Map.
+<p>The Roughness Converter allows you to generate a Metallic Smoothness Map by combining a Metallic Map with a Roughness Map.
 Alternatively, you can create a Smoothness Map directly from a Roughness Map.</p>

 <h2 align="center">Utilities</h2>
 <h3 align="left">Attributes</h3>